jaykar/matrix_sketching/README.md

 All of our interfaces are written as header files.
 As such, assuming above libraries are installed, you just have to link our sketchy directory

-Release 0.8: Matrix Sketching, Wrappers for cuBLAS, easy interface to load csv files onto GPU Release 1.0: Matrix Inversion using sketching, Linear Regression Release 1.2: SVD using sketching, maybe Kernel PCA (we need to figure what that is)

 # Collaborators
 Adam Incera (aji2112) </br>
 Jaykar Nayeck (jan2150) </br>